sonata-project/dev-kit/project/CONTRIBUTING.md

 remains clear, and independent changes can be merged quickly.

-If you want to fix a typo and improve the performance of a process, you should try as much as possible to it in a **separate** PR, so that we can quickly merge one while discussing the other.
+If you want to fix a typo and improve the performance of a process, you should try as much as possible to do it in a **separate** PR, so that we can quickly merge one while discussing the other.

-The goal is to have a clear commit history and make possible revert easier.
+The goal is to have a clear commit history and make a possible revert easier.

 If you found an issue/typo while writing your change that is not related to your work, please do another PR for that.
 In some rare cases, you might be